NextCenturyCorporation/MCS/ai2thor_wrapper/README.md

 ## Setup

 1. Build the MCS Unity application using the MCS fork of the AI2-THOR GitHub repository.
 On Linux, this will create the file `<cloned_repository>/unity/MCS-AI2-THOR.x86_64`.
+On Mac, it will look something like this: `<cloned_repository>/unity/<nameofbuild>.app/Contents/MacOS/<nameofbuild>`

 2. Install the Python dependencies (I tested on Python v3.6.5)